Julien-Allard/memory-test-front/README.md

 - title : title of the metric
 - data : the displayed data
 - currency (optionnal) : passes a currency if needed

+### Chart.js

+Contain the chart and chart datas.
+Using the recharts library